14 FAM 760

 a.
 The mailing of dangerous goods via the DPO may present serious dangers to aircraft, passengers, and cause serious diplomatic concerns with host nations.
 The recommended actions herein must be taken by post upon notification by DPM of serious infractions to IATA dangerous goods policies:

-(2) Second Infraction: Post refers the matter to the Office of Employee Relations (HR/ER) for appropriate disciplinary action.
+(2) Second Infraction: Post refers the matter to the Office of Employee Relations (GTM/ER) for appropriate disciplinary action.

 b.
 IATA Dangerous Goods Regulations, Section 9, requires DPM to report to the appropriate authorities of the State when undeclared or misdeclared dangerous goods are discovered in cargo or mail.
 Incidents discovered anywhere in the USPS supply chain must be reported to DPM via a Postal Offense Report in ILMS DPO.
 DPM will notify the United States Postal Inspection Service (USPIS), the Bureau of Diplomatic Security (DS), and the Federal Aviation Agency (FAA).